turingschool/try-turing/backend-online/welcome-bee/index.md

 ### Zoom Practice!

+- Type in the chat - what is your favorite or most used app?
+- Practice raising your hand with the zoom "raise hand" feature
 - Introduce yourself!
-Unmute and tell us 1) Where you're from 2) Why you decided to spend your weekend learning to code 3) Optional: either the most boring or most interesting fact about yourself
+Unmute and tell us: 1) Where you are calling in from, and 2) Why you decided to spend your weekend learning to code

 <a href="../what-is-bee">Next: What is Back-End Engineering?</a>